bbauska/meta-react-basics/README.md

 };
 ```

-Of course, there are many other examples.
+<p>Of course, there are many other examples.
 The ones used here are there
 to help you understand how versatile and seamless the JSX syntax is.
 As
 you improve your React skills, you will find many creative ways of using
-JavaScript expressions in JSX.
+JavaScript expressions in JSX.</p>

-Now that you have completed this section (29), you have learned about a few
+<p>Now that you have completed this section (29), you have learned about a few
-more ways that you can use expressions in JSX.
+more ways that you can use expressions in JSX.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 30 of module 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>30.
 Expressions as props</h2>